 Your healthcare provider may recommend taking tamoxifen for five years and then switching to different hormone therapy for several more years.

-What are the side effects of taking tamoxifen?
+What are the advantages of tamoxifen?

-Side effects of tamoxifen may include:
+Tamoxifen side effects may include:

 - Menopause-like symptoms, including hot flashes, night sweats and vaginal dryness.